nw2190/CppGPs/README.md

 ## References
 __Gaussian Processes for Machine Learning__ is an extremely useful reference written by Carl Rasmussen and Christopher Williams; the book has also been made freely available on the [book webpage](http://www.gaussianprocess.org/gpml/).

+__Eigen__ provides a header-only library for linear algebra, matrix operations, and solving linear systems.
+The [Getting Started](https://eigen.tuxfamily.org/dox/GettingStarted.html) page of the Eigen documentation provides a basic introduction to the library.

 __CppOptimizationLibrary__ is an extensive header-only library written by Patrick Wieschollek with C++ implementations for a diverse collection of optimization algorithms; the library is availble in the GitHub repository [PatWie/CppNumericalSolvers](https://github.com/PatWie/CppNumericalSolvers).